rahulkumarpahwa/dsa-with-c-lang/readme.md

 6. operations on stack with linkedlist such push, pop and stackTraversal.
 7. other operations on stack with linkedlist such as peek, stacktop and stackbottom.
 8. Parenthesis Matching Problem with stack (application of stack).
-9. Multiple Parenthesis Matching with stack.
+9. Multiple Parenthesis Matching with stack (application of stack).
-10. Infix to Postfix with stack.
+10. Infix to Postfix with stack (application of stack).

 D. Queue.